Clinical-Support-Systems/oneid-oauth-middleware/README.md

 List all the pre-requisites the system needs to develop this project.

-- You will need a PKI certificate from eHealth Ontario
+- You will need a PKI certificate from Ontario Health (OH)
-- You will need login credentials from eHealth Ontario
+- You will need login credentials from Ontario Health (OH)

  ###  :fire: Contribution